alepez/grunt-batch/README.md

 ### Usage Examples

-This example uses `convert` (ImageMagick) to resize images at time.
+This example uses `convert` (ImageMagick) to resize images.
 Tasks are run in parallel, maximum 4 at any time.

 The first target is images_preview, images are resized and transparences are replaced with white background,